What to Expect Before, During, and After Tongue Tie Revision

 At Our Office

 The actual procedure is very easy on your child, and we work hard to make it as easy as possible.
-We have done this many times, and we know the ways to ensure minimum discomfort and stress.
+Dr. Hahn has performed this at his Columbia SC dentist office many times, and we know the ways to ensure minimum discomfort and stress.
 For this procedure, general anesthesia is not necessary, and because it has risks, we won’t use it.
 Instead, we will use topical numbing cream.
 This works very quickly.
 For older and larger children (typically over 12 months), we may supplement with an injection of anesthesia to ensure the entire area is adequately numbed (topical cream may only work on the surface).

 For safety reasons, we are not allowed to have you in the treatment room.
 We will carry your baby to and from the treatment room.
 Your baby will be away from you for just about three minutes, of which the actual laser treatment takes half a minute or less.

 Crying and fussing are common during and after the procedure.
 You can soothe your baby in any manner that works, including breastfeeding or bottlefeeding in our office.
 We won’t rush you out–you can stay until both you and your baby have recovered and feel comfortable leaving.
-We will be happy to answer any further questions you may have at this time.
+Dr. Hahn we will be happy to answer any further questions you may have at this time.

 Tongue tie revision has a very good success rate, but an important part of success is how you handle recovery.
 First, watch for complications, and contact us if you notice uncontrolled bleeding, your baby fails to nurse or take a bottle, or there’s a fever of 101.5° F or greater.